libowei-store/MFFPDA-main/Readme.md

 ## 3. network.py

- This function contains the network framework of our entire model and is based on pytorch 1.10.
+ This function contains the network framework of our entire model and is based on pytorch.

 ## 4. utils.py